-The University Hospital Infectious Disease Ward
+The University Hospital Department of Infectious Diseases

-The clinical department of the Institute of Tropical Medicine (NEKKEN) is the only department in NEKKEN, which has clinical duties in the Nagasaki University Hospital.
-It was originally established in 1967 and since, it has been locally known as “NEKKEN-NAIKA”.
+The clinical department of the Institute of Tropical Medicine(NEKKEN) is the only department in NEKKEN that has clinical duties in the Nagasaki University Hospital.
+It was originally established in 1967 and has since been locally known as “NEKKEN-NAIKA”.

 Members